info-201a-sp20/final-project-abrahamjonsson/README.md

              It gathered data of total box revenues of specific movies to exemplify the success of each movie genres, and it ranks the top 4 most profitable genres around the world.

-_Example 4:_ We found a data driven project that used data to compare different franchises and their respective cumulative gross revenues.
+_Example 4:_ We found a [data visualization](https://flowingdata.com/2019/02/20/franchise-box-office/) that used data to compare different franchises and their respective cumulative gross revenues.

 **3.What data-driven questions do you hope to answer about this domain (share at least 3)?**